Dominic Smith Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.23 team ERA ranks 16th among all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.20).

-- Marlins pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Marlins pitchers combine to rank 12th in baseball in home runs given up (75 total, 1.1 per game).

-- Garrett gets the start for the Marlins, his 13th of the season.
-He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.
+- Luzardo (5-5) gets the starting nod for the Marlins in his 15th start of the season.
+He has a 4.17 ERA in 77 2/3 innings pitched, with 89 strikeouts.

-- The lefty last appeared on Sunday against the Chicago White Sox, when he went 5 1/3 scoreless innings while giving up three hits.
+- In his last appearance on Tuesday, the left-hander went four innings against the Seattle Mariners, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.